 Haunted houses like Frankenstein’s Castle and Screamers are definitely popular for those who are into that sort of thing.
 (Spoiler: I’m not.
 I dodge that sh!t like my life depends on it.)
 There’s also Louis Tussaud’s Waxworks, a wax museum that contains over 100 life-like copies of celebrities, historical figures and more.
 Chances are you’ll get a taste of the creepiness as there’s often a wax figure on display right on Clifton Hill.

 For more light-hearted fun that won’t scare the children, there’s The Fun House which offers a number of wonky rooms to climb through.
 It’s a pretty quick whirl (unless you go back and forth a few times, but you didn’t hear it from me) so you might want to save yourself the admission fee and use that money elsewhere.
 Let’s not forget the Upside Down House which you won’t be able to miss… it’s not right on the main drag of Clifton Hill but you won’t forget a house standing on its roof!
 A newer addition to the scene is the Big Top Amazing Mirror and Lazer Maze.
 I’ve never been myself but reviews give me the impression it’s a good time!
 Of course, the Wizards Golf mini putt is always a good idea!

 If the dreary weather is getting to you, a fantastic meal will fix you right up.
 There are a number of restaurants including the typical names you recognize like TGI Fridays and Kelsey’s, but I highly recommend ditching the chains for some of the great local eats Niagara Falls has to offer.

 The other spot I recommend is one that I’m kicking myself that I haven’t eaten at sooner and more often.
-Niagara Parks’ Table Rock Restaurant is seriously incredible and reasonably priced!
+Niagara Parks’ Table Rock House Restaurant is seriously incredible and reasonably priced!
 Their menu rotates seasonally as it focuses on locally sourced ingredients from Ontario.
 While you can’t go wrong with meals like their Manitoulin Island Rainbow Trout and Whitefish or their Butternut Squash Bauletti Pasta, the big draw is the incredible view of the Horseshoe Falls that will accompany your meal.
 It’s the perfect spot for a dinner date with your significant other or a meal with friends!

 If you’re going to have anything on the menu though, it has to be the 1918 Shipwreck Apple Barge.
 Oh.
 My.
 Stomach.
 Niagara spy apples mingle with warm cinnamon and raisins as it’s cradled by a delightful filo pastry.
 Snuggled up with vanilla gelato and topped with Chantilly cream, you don’t want to miss out on these flavours.
 I would come back to the Table Rock Restaurant JUST for this dessert!